 After You Receive an Offer of Admission

 Students who have been admitted into an entering class are required to take certain steps to secure their seats in that class.
-The deadline to complete these steps will be provided by the Admissions and Student Affairs Office following their completed application and interview.
+The deadline to complete these steps will be provided by the Admissions and Student Affairs Office following their recommendation for admission.

-- Pay deposit.
-Berkeley Optometry requires a non-refundable $750 enrollment deposit to secure your seat in the class of 2025.
+- Pay your deposit.
+Berkeley Optometry requires a non-refundable $750 enrollment deposit to secure your seat in the CLass.
 This $750 will be applied to your first semester of tuition.

 - Complete background check.
 Berkeley Optometry requires a criminal background check (CBC) for all newly-admitted applicants prior to matriculation into the program.
 All admitted applicants are “Provisionally Accepted” until CBC results are obtained and cleared through Certiphi.